'You get a feeling of confidence and achievement...'

 'I take influence from those who design, build, test and operate aerospace equipment and machinery which, more often than not, is done using the skills they acquired through studying Engineering.
 Many engineers put their lives on the line so those who follow can do so safely.
 I admire their courage to do this, and hope to one day be a part of it.'

-Will says the reputation of UC's College of Engineering made his decision on how to qualify as an engineer easy.
+Will says the reputation of UC's College of Engineering made his initial decision to qualify as an engineer easy.

 'Aside from being just up the road from where I live, I knew the College of Engineering was foremost in New Zealand.
 Plus, the engineering facilities are set to be revamped and a new department built, which means UC will have one of the most modern engineering campuses in the world, and that is something I want to be a part of.'